attila-petho/Dots_WideNeuralNetwork/README.md

 ### Action Space

 The Action Space consists of the four basic controls, Left, Right, Up and Down.
-Each direction corresponds to a one-hot encoded vector as the prediction from the Q Network.
+Each direction corresponds to a one-hot encoded vector as the prediction from the Q-Network.

 Action  | Vector
 ------------- | -------------